SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings/DOM_TtlSettings.md

 # TtlSettings

-These settings can be used to optionally define a separate time to live (TTL) for specific types of objects of a DOM manager.
+From DataMiner 10.2.6/10.3.0 onwards, these settings can be used to optionally define a separate time to live (TTL) for specific types of objects of a DOM manager.
 The time is defined as a `TimeSpan` object.
 By default, this will be `TimeSpan.Zero`, which represents no TTL.
 When this is for example set to 1 year for a type of object, those objects will be removed within 30 minutes when they have last been modified longer than a year ago.

 TTL can currently be configured for the following objects: